Androxilogin/3DPostFix/README.md

 Even though they're relatively simple, these files may continue to go through some light changes over time as with many of my other projects.
 I don't anticipate a new version until I order some pogo pins.
 But that will be an optional thing, most likely.
 But it may be optional in a way of multi-purpose, allowing either a wire or a pogo pin.
 Who knows!
 </br>
 </br>
-And maybe, just maybe, I'll start actually posting my projects on Github rather than spreading them out all over the universe to be forgotten.